 All ad hoc requests must come through you, so you can collect all the necessary information and weed out unimportant tasks before they distract your team.

 Appoint a Gunslinger

-Kirsten Minshall, founder of London-based web applications studio UVD, — someone who can quickly “shoot from the hip” and clear out incoming requests.
+Kirsten Minshall, founder of London-based web applications studio UVD, suggests defining a special role on your team— someone who can quickly “shoot from the hip” and clear out incoming requests.

 Working closely with you as the buffer, the gunslinger fields ad hoc requests that are vetted and accepted as priorities.
 If none come in, they can always pick up tasks from your defined backlog to stay productive.
 But this enables the rest of your team to focus on executing and achieving your goals, while still accommodating urgent tasks.

 You can always rotate the gunslinger role amongst your team members to keep any one person from feeling isolated or burnt out by a steady stream of incoming requests.

 Formalize the Request Process

 You can’t manage what you can’t see.
 If you’ve ever sat down for a one-on-one with a team member only to hear they’re working on tasks you know nothing about, it’s time to institute a formal request process.

 That means no more unofficial, drive-by requests: everything must come to your team via a formal request.
 No matter how small the task, or how big the title of the person who's asking for it.